 Each visit includes a complete physical exam.
 At this exam, the health care provider will check the child's growth and development in order to find or prevent problems.

 The provider will record your child's height, weight, and other important information.
 Hearing, vision, and other screening tests will be part of some visits.
+So will immunizations.

 Even if your child is healthy, well-child visits are a good time to focus on your child's wellness.
 Talking about ways to improve care and prevent problems helps keep your child healthy.

 At your well-child visits, you will get information on topics such as: